Ridvan-bot/AI-agent-news-letter/README.md

 - `npm run build` – compiles to `dist/`
 - `npm run prod` – runs compiled code

+### Deploy to Vercel (daily 07:00)

+- This repo includes a `vercel.json` with a cron job hitting `/api/cron` daily.
+- Edit the schedule as needed.
+Current schedule is `0 6 * * *` (UTC), which is 07:00 CET in winter and 08:00 CEST in summer.
+Adjust to your timezone if needed.
+- Ensure your `.env` (or Vercel Project Environment Variables) contains the required keys.
+- Deploy to Vercel, then verify the cron in the Project → Settings → Cron Jobs.

 ### Project Structure

 ```